christopherkalfas/christopherkalfas.github.io/_posts/2020-02-14-hosting_hoisting_you_down.markdown

 ![](https://media.giphy.com/media/cwTtbmUwzPqx2/giphy.gif)

-There are a ton of different hosting websites programmers can use to share their projects from the world.
+There are a ton of different hosting websites programmers can use to share their projects.
 Github Pages, Now, Netlify are some popular options for React Developers.
 For this blog, I wanted to work through using Github Pages, since most programmers already have a GitHub accounts.

 First things first, GitHub Pages as a few different options for hosting various web apps.
 You can have one site per GitHub User account or organization, BUT you have access to unlimited project sites. ***This walkthrough focuses on project pages.*** Additionally, GitHub Pages is free and a great option if you want to feature portfolio projects to potential employers.